 Instant Pot DUO Mini Review

-Pros: Perfect size for meals for 1 or 2, easy to clean, good pressure cooking performance, doesn't need much counter space
+Pros: Perfect size for meals for one, easy to clean, good pressure cooking performance, doesn't need much counter space

 Cons: Too small for family meals, meat just shy of perfectly tender